HomeGlossary › Longoza

 The Full Story

-Longoza (Aframomum angustifolium) is a rhizomatous plant in the ginger family (Zingiberaceae) endemic to Madagascar.
-Known locally as the 'flower of eternity,' it grows in the humid forests of the island's east coast.
-The essential oil is distilled from the seeds, which are sun-dried before processing.
+Longoza (Aframomum angustifolium) is a rhizomatous plant in the ginger family (Zingiberaceae) widespread in Madagascar, the Comoros and parts of East Africa [A].
+It grows in humid forest understorey.
+The essential oil is distilled from the seeds, sun-dried before processing.
+The oil is cineole-rich, with a warm-aromatic, slightly woody-green profile — less pungent than cardamom, with a cypress-adjacent dryness.

 Did You Know?